There is no Israel without Jews.

 Jewish Diversity

-The false assumption that Jews are white colonizers is beyond measure factually incorrect.
+The false assumption that Jews are ‘White’ colonizers is beyond measure factually incorrect.
 To clarify, wherever Jews resided, before the colonization of lands by Christians and Muslims, there were no such distinctions; Jews were just Jews no matter where they settled.

 Below are just some of the major Jewish communities.
-In reality, there are numerous Jewish sub-groups, ‘roots’ which are affiliated under the major ‘branches’ of the multi-faceted Jewish family.
+In reality, there are numerous Jewish subgroups, ‘roots’ which are affiliated under the major ‘branches’ of the multi-faceted Jewish family.
 Some examples include: Romaniote Jews, Bukharan Jews, Kurdish Jews, Kavkazi Jews, Afghani, Syrian Jews, Italian (Italkim) Jews.

 In 1941, inspired by the Nazis, the Iraqis launched the Farhud, or pogrom, against its Jewish residents.
 Nearly 200 Jews were murdered, and a thousand more injured during the violence.
 Hundreds of Jewish homes and businesses were looted and destroyed.
 Resulting from Israeli independence, achieved in 1948, the Jews were expelled from all Arab lands and those countries are now mostly Judenrein (Jew-free).

-While never fully accepted into the societies in which they lived, many Jews prospered especially in Germany and France, where they reached the upper echelons of society.
+While never fully accepted into the societies in which they lived, many Jews prospered periodically especially in Germany and France, where they reached the upper echelons of society.
 However, the distaste for the Jew was pervasive, and in the late 1800’s came to a head with the Dreyfus Affair.
 While Jews began returning to Israel from this region in the 17th and 18th centuries, the first major wave of immigration was initiated in 1881, from Russia.
-Aliyot continued from all over Eastern Europe in waves until no longer permitted for Jews to leave after the rise of Nazism, as well as the antisemitic British White Papers in Palestine.
+Aliyot continued from all over Eastern Europe in waves until no longer permitted for Jews to leave after the rise of Nazism, as well as the antisemitic British White Papers in occupied Palestine.

 Indian Jews: – Having an established presence of nearly 2,000 years, the Jews of India developed their own identity and enjoyed relative peace, given India’s culture of religious tolerance.
 Geographic and origination distinction further explain the main groups of Indian Jews:

-Baghdadi Jews: – The most recent wave of Jews in India, from the mid 18th – 19th centuries, immigrated as entrepreneurs to the British port cities of Mumbai, Bombay, Kolkata, and Yangon.
+• Baghdadi Jews: – The most recent wave of Jews in India, from the mid 18th – 19th centuries, immigrated as entrepreneurs to the British port cities of Mumbai, Bombay, Kolkata, and Yangon.
 This community rose to achieve wealth status and established Jewish schools, mikvahs, and kosher markets.

 Israel Fast Facts to Share

-• 4 Holy Cities of Tiberias, Jerusalem, Tzfat, and Hebron were home to both local Jews and those from the Diaspora throughout the ages
+• 4 Holy Cities of Tiberias, Jerusalem, Tzfat, and Hebron were home to both local Jews and those from the Diaspora throughout the ages.

-• In 1948, many Arabs left Israel only after the Arab leaders urged them to leave for the expedient opportunity to kill Jews and return victorious
+• In 1948, many Arabs left Israel only after the Arab leaders urged them to leave for the expedient opportunity to kill Jews and return victorious.

 Minorities Represented in Israel